envytools/envytools/docs/hw/gpu.rst

 Whenever a range of GPUs is mentioned in the documentation, it's written as "NVxx:NVyy".
 This is left-inclusive, right-noninclusive range of GPU ids as sorted in the preceding list.
-For example, NVA0:GT218 means GPUs NVA0, NVAA, NVAC, GT215, GT216.
+For example, G200:GT218 means GPUs G200, MCP77, MCP79, GT215, GT216.
 NV20:NV30 effectively means all NV20 family GPUs.

 NV1 family: NV1